CONSTRUCTION STORMWATER MANAGEMENT (SWPPP Program and Long-Term Management)

-A State (UPDES) Construction General Permit (CGP) is required when a project is at least 1-acre in disturbance or part of a Common Plan of Development (CPP) or sale that will ultimately disturb at least 1-acre of land (and is part of a sub-division that was sub-divided after October 1992).
-These UPDES Permits require a Stormwater Pollution Prevent Plan (SWPPP) to be developed and reviewed/approved by the City through the City's building permit process prior to a building permit can be issued.
-Refer to Municipal Code 13-4 to review City regulation and enforcement of stormwater discharges associated with construction activities
+These UPDES Permits require a Stormwater Pollution Prevent Plan (SWPPP) to be developed and reviewed/approved by the City through the City's building permit process prior to the issuance of a building permit.
+Refer to Municipal Code 13-4 to review City regulation and enforcement of stormwater discharges associated with construction activities.

-Refer to Building Page: Stormwater Pollution Prevention Plans FAQs, for more step-by-step information on acquiring your State CGP/CPP Permits and SWPPP Submittal Process.
+Refer to: Stormwater Pollution Prevention Plans FAQs, for more step-by-step information on acquiring your State CGP/CPP Permits and SWPPP Submittal Process.

 SWPPP Inspections:

-Park City uses UtiliSync for both City SWPPP inspections as well as the opportunity for contractors to use it to perform inspections as well.
-You will receive an invitation link in your email after your SWPPP has been approved and a pre-construction meeting has been held.
-Refer to the Utilisync Guide for additional assistance.
+Park City utilizes UtiliSync for City SWPPP inspections and also provides contractors the opportunity to use the platform for their inspections.
+Once your SWPPP is approved and a pre-construction meeting has taken place, you will receive an invitation link via email.
+Refer to the UtiliSync Guide for additional assistance.

 Long Term Stormwater Management

-Park City's MS4 Permit requires the City to implement regulatory mechanisms that manage runoff from development.
+Park City's MS4 Permit requires the City to implement regulatory mechanisms that manages runoff from development.
 Municipal Code 13-5 was adopted to achieve compliance with Long Term Stormwater Management with the State MS4 Permit.
-This requires all new developments and redevelopments to create a Long Term Stormwater Management Plan (LTSWMP) and sign a Maintenance Agreement that is recorded with the County.
+This requires all new developments and redevelopments to create a Long-Term Stormwater Management Plan (LTSWMP) and sign a Maintenance Agreement that is recorded with the County.

 This LTSWMP explains the layout of the property and how the property owner is going to maintain their property to reduce pollutant runoff.
 Inspections are also required every other year by the property owner of the Site, and The City will perform an inspection every 5 years to ensure the plan is effective.
 These inspections will be performed in Utilisync.
 The Stormwater Coordinator will send out invitation links and reminder emails through UtiliSync to Maintenance Agreement holders to complete quick and easy inspections.